 Let me introduce you to the Bird Dog exercise, this should be the very first exercise you should perform if you feel like you need to stabilise your spine, especially if you are recovering from an injury.

-In fact, I was prescribed the bird dog exercise when I was recovering from my lower back injury a few years ago.
+I was prescribed the bird dog exercise when I was recovering from my lower back injury a few years ago.

 When I initially started doing the exercise, I wasn’t sure if it was making any difference to my lower back.
 I would initially shake lots and would keep falling off and was unable to keep my balance.
 However with time and effort of engaging my abs while doing the exercise, I started to notice i was able to hold my balance without shaking or falling.
 Thereafter I noticed I was able to further hold the position for longer and noticed an improvement in my lower back strength.

-So, what is a bird dog exercise?
-Well, it’s a bodyweight exercise which engages your abs and lower back.
+It’s a bodyweight exercise which engages your abs and lower back.
 It’s ideal for beginners who feel like they don’t have much lower back strength, as you are simply using your own bodyweight, arms and legs.

 The exercise works a key muscle called the multifidus.
 A small but very powerful muscle which supports the entire spine, found attached to the spinal column.

 The bird dog also works the retus abdominis and glutes which provide you with overall stability.